Casanovva: Filming

 Confidant Casanovva started its shooting on 27 September 2010 and was scheduled to release in February 2011.
 However, the film has faced delays and its release date might be postponed.
 The first schedule was scheduled to finish in Dubai by 12 December 2010.
 It has been reported that Mohanlal is giving prime importance to another film, China Town, which is leading Casanovva to a delayed release.
 The second schedule has started from the last week of April 2011 in Dubai.
 The shooting at Dubai has ended by the first week of May 2011 and the next location is Bangkok will start shooting from 14 September, Fourth schedule Start shooting from 20 October at Bangalore, The remaining song was shot in the Last schedule that commenced from 12 December at Cape Town, South Africa.

 Release

-Confidant Casanovva released theatres in India on 26 January 2012; 138 theatres in Kerala and 64 theatres outside Kerala making it the widest release for a Malayalam film, with simultaneous opening in Mumbai, Chennai, Bangalore and other Indian cities.
+Confidant Casanovva released in theatres on 26 January 2012; 138 theatres in Kerala and 64 theatres outside Kerala making it the widest release for a Malayalam film, with simultaneous openings in Mumbai, Chennai, Bangalore and other Indian cities.
 The film released overseas in February 2012.

 Reception

 Critical response

-The film received negative reviews from critics.
+The film mainly received negative reviews from critics.